Learning from flowsheets: A generative transformer model for autocompletion of flowsheets

-The encoder stack computes a numerical embedding for the input sequence using the bidirectional context of each token in the sequence.
-The decoder uses the encoder’s output and previously generated outputs to compute the output probabilities for the next token.
-Token by token generation is used in the decoder to translate the sequence.
+The encoder converts a sequence of words or characters (input tokens) into a numerical representation that can be further processed in the model.
+It captures each token and its meaning in the sequence.
+This numerical representation is then fed to the decoder stack, which converts it back to a sequence of words or characters (generated output tokens) in the target language.
+The generation of the translated sequence is a token by token generation.
+This means, that the decoder repeatedly uses the encoder’s numerical output and previously generated output tokens to compute the probabilities for the next output token.

+In the original architecture, the encoder stack and decoder stack each comprise $N=6$ identical layers.
+Multiple layers are used to enhance the model's ability to capture the whole complexity of a language.
+Each encoder layer contains two sub-layers with subsequent layer normalization.
+Each decoder layer contains three sub-layers with subsequent layer normalization.
+There are two general types of sub-layers used.
+First, the attention sub-layers comprise mathematical operations that help understand the language and the interdependence of tokens in a language.
+Second, the position-wise feed-forward sub-layers further process the attention output before feeding it to the next encoder or decoder layer.